Tresjs/tres/docs/examples/orbit-controls.md

 ## OrbitControls from `cientos`

-Here is where the fancy part begins.
-The `cientos` package provides a component called `<OrbitControls />` that is a wrapper of the `OrbitControls` from the `three-stdlib` module.
+Here is where the fancy part begins. ✨
+The `cientos` package provides a component called `<OrbitControls />` that is a wrapper of the `OrbitControls` from the [`three-stdlib`](https://github.com/pmndrs/three-stdlib) module.

 The nicest part?
-You don't need to extend the catalogue or pass any arguments.
-It just works.
+You don't need to extend the catalog or pass any arguments.
+It just works. 💯

 ```vue
 <template>